Go to JKU Homepage

 To help you better navigate the site, see here where you are at the moment.

-The Institute of Technical Mechanics (tmech) focuses on experimental and numerical methods of mechanics.
-Both in teaching and in basic and applied research, a vibration and acoustic laboratory is available for this purpose.
+The Institute of Technical Mechanics focuses on experimental and numerical methods of mechanics.
+Both in teaching and in basic and applied research, a sound and vibration laboratory is available for this purpose.

 • PSV 400 Scanningvibrometer (Polytec)